-Any investigator proposing research that makes use of data, biological specimens or other information from a Microbicide Trials Network (MTN) study must first notify the MTN LOC (Pitt) Coordinator prior to initiation.
+Any proposed research that makes use of data, biological specimens or other information from a Microbicide Trials Network (MTN) study is subject to administrative approval by the MTN and, if applicable, regulatory approval by the U.S. National Institute of Allergy and Infectious Diseases (NIAID) Division of AIDS (DAIDS).
 This research includes the following: